-This post is written by Doug Hay, co-host of NMA Radio and author of Rock Creek Runner.
+This post was written by Doug Hay of Rock Creek Runner.

 I ask myself that all the time, usually when frustrated by a tough workout on my training plan or a confusing training concept.

 Running is such a simple act — exactly what drew me to it in the first place — until you complicate it with drills, exercises, and complex workouts.